Jarod's Law

-Jarod's Law was written in response to the 2003 death of 6 year old Jarod Bennett at Louisa Wright elementary school in Lebanon, Ohio, United States.
-The law was passed in 2005 but was then repealed in 2009 after allegations that the regulations proved too costly for schools to enact as written.
+Jarod's Law was an Ohio law written in response to the accidental death of a 6-year-old elementary school student in Lebanon, Ohio, United States.
+The law was passed in 2005 but was repealed 4 years later after complaints that the regulations proved too costly for schools to enact as written.

-The accident
+Background

-On December 19, 2003 Jarod Bennett was attending an after school YMCA program at Louisa Wright elementary school.
-Jarod was hit by a 290 lbs. cafeteria table when it tipped over onto his head.
+On December 19, 2003, 6-year-old Jarod Bennett was attending an after-school YMCA program at Louisa Wright Elementary School when a 290-pound folded cafeteria table fell on top of him.
 Jarod died minutes later in his mother's arms.

-The response

-The accident investigation revealed that the tables were known to be dangerous but were used in schools across the state anyway.
-Jarod's law, passed in 2005, required more inclusive safety inspections of schools.
+The subsequent investigation revealed that the tables were known to be dangerous but nevertheless used in schools across the state.
+Jarod's Law, passed in late 2005, required more inclusive safety inspections of schools.

-The repeal

-Jarod's law was repealed in 2009 after many of the regulations and requirements proved too costly and onerous in its regulations for most school districts.
+After their son's death, Bennett's parents advocated for updates in school safety and created House Bill 203, known as "Jarod's Law," which would expand mandatory safety regulations for schools in a host of categories.
+The law's primary sponsor was state representative Tom Raga.

+Impact

+Jarod's Law went into effect on October 1, 2009 and mandated for all public and private schools: